loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 The intended use of #ln is as a compiler intermediate representation for functional languages, similar to that of GHC Core. #todo[CITE GHC CORE]
-#ln diverges from most functional language intermediate representations in
+#ln diverges from GHC Core and most functional language intermediate representations in
 that it prioritizes finer control over resources.
-This is achieved by departing from the lambda calculus and its natural deduction root, rather taking inspiration from linear types, which is based on Girard's linear logic.
+This is achieved by departing from the lambda calculus and its natural deduction root, rather taking inspiration from linear types.

 An important aspect of a system-level language is the representation of types and values.
 We want the language to be efficient, and thus, the representation must match the computer's representation of memory.
 For instance, in many functional programming languages values are boxed, i.e, placed behind pointers.
 In a system-level language this would be counter-productive because the control over memory should be in the hands of the developer.
+Because linear types require variables to be used exactly once, the need for immutability is relaxed.

 == Grammar